opalmedapps/deploy-pie/README.md

 * [Docker Compose](https://docs.docker.com/compose/)

 ## Prerequisites

-You need to be logged into the GitLab container registry.
-Follow the instructions to [authenticate with the container registry](https://docs.gitlab.com/ee/user/packages/container_registry/authenticate_with_container_registry.html).

 At the end of setting up a new project using `copier` certain files, such as certificate files, are copied to the project directory.